-MARY C. NIEHAUS is a partner in the Chicago office and represents and advises a global clientele in all matters relating to employee benefits, ERISA and executive compensation.
-She primarily represents large multi-national corporations, private equity firms, international consulting and accounting firms, internet start-ups, manufacturing companies and other employers on issues that arise in corporate transactions, relating to employee benefit plan cybersecurity and in the design, implementation and administration of qualified and nonqualified retirement, welfare and fringe benefit plans.
+MARY NIEHAUS represents and advises a global clientele in all matters relating to employee benefits, ERISA, and executive compensation.
+She primarily represents large multi-national corporations, private equity firms, international consulting and accounting firms, internet start-ups, manufacturing companies, and other employers on issues that arise in corporate transactions, relating to employee benefit plan cybersecurity, and in the design, implementation, and administration of qualified and nonqualified retirement, welfare. and fringe benefit plans.

 Mary has been recognized for outstanding client service in the 17th annual BTI Client Service All-Stars report, an elite group of lawyers whom world-leading corporate counsel recognize as client service leaders.
-Mary has also been recognized as a leading lawyer in the 2020 and 2021 editions of Chambers USA: America’s Leading Lawyers for Business, in the 2016–2022 editions of The Best Lawyers of America in the area of Employee Benefits (ERISA) law and in the 2009–2021 editions of Super Lawyers in the area of Employee Benefits.
+Mary has also been recognized as a leading lawyer in the 2020–2023 editions of Chambers USA for Employee Benefits & Executive Compensation in Illinois, in the 2016–2024 editions of The Best Lawyers of America in the area of Employee Benefits (ERISA) law, and in the 2009–2021 editions of Super Lawyers in the area of Employee Benefits.

 “She combines a technical knowledge of the law with a great ability to communicate complicated issues to clients.”

 Mary represents employers, private equity firms, and lending institutions with regard to employee benefit and executive compensation matters arising in connection with national and cross-border business transactions, such as mergers and acquisitions, divestitures, joint ventures, spinoffs, initial public offerings, restructurings, and commercial loans.
 She also assists plan sponsors with audits by and disputes with the U.S. Department of Labor, the Internal Revenue Service, and the Pension Benefit Guaranty Corporation, and assists employers in addressing issues of multiemployer plan withdrawal liability.